Skip to content

 wp_cache functions

-Memcached employs a Least Recently Used (LRU) algorithm.
-The LRU determines which object(s)—if any—should be evicted from the object cache when a new object is being added and the object cache is full.
+Memcached employs a Least Recently Used (LRU) algorithm to manage the cache storage.
+The LRU determines which object(s)—if any—should be evicted from the object cache when a new object is being added.

 For more information about object caching in WordPress, review WP Cache Functions in WordPress.org’s Developer Reference.